parappayo/book-notes/README.md

 Helpful references and terse reviews of non-fiction books that I've read or am reading.
 Sometimes I include notes about related topics that are not in the actual book.

+The goal of this is drifting over time, but loosely speaking I would like to accomplish the following:

+* Capture key learnings from the technical books that I read
+* Highlight which books I find most worth-while and why
+* Direct my study efforts towards areas that make me a better software developer

 # By Subject

 A loosely curated selection of books intended to provide a broad perspective on each topic.